Polarization and multiscale structural balance in signed networks: Methods

-Here we will use the following naive yet effective clustering procedure for signed networks based on pairwise DoB measures (see Secs. \ref{sec:results:pairwise} and \ref{sec:methods:weak-balance}).
-Let $\mathbf{D}^S_{ij} = 1 - B_S(G,\beta_{\max}, i, j)$ and $\mathbf{D}^W_{ij} = 1- B_W(G,\beta_{\max}, i, j)$ be pairwise dissimilarity matrices based on the notions of strong and weak balance respectively and let $N_b$ be the maximum number of clusters one is willing to consider.
-Then, for $b = 2, \ldots, N_b$: \begin{enumerate} \item Run Hierarchical Clustering (HC)~\cite{hastieElementsStatisticalLearning2008} algorithm for $b$ clusters using $\mathbf{D}^S$ as input and calculate frustration index according to Eq.~\eqref{eq:findex} for the obtained block-partition matrix $\mathbf{B}$. \item Run HC for $b$ clusters using $\mathbf{D}^W$ as input and calculate the corresponding frustration index. \item Store the lower of the two frustration indices and its corresponding block partition. \end{enumerate} Finally, choose the partition with the lowest frustration index.
+based on the notions of strong and weak balance respectively, and let $N_b$ be the maximum number of clusters one is willing to consider.
+Then, for $b = 1, \ldots, N_b$: \begin{enumerate} \item Run Hierarchical Clustering (HC)~\cite{hastieElementsStatisticalLearning2008} algorithm for $b$ clusters using $\mathbf{D}^S$ as input and calculate frustration index according to Eq.~\eqref{eq:findex} for the obtained block-partition matrix $\mathbf{B}$. \item Run HC for $b$ clusters using $\mathbf{D}^W$ as input and calculate the corresponding frustration index. \item Store the lower of the two frustration indices and its corresponding block partition. \end{enumerate} Finally, choose the partition with the lowest frustration index.